Convertible Capers BMW-Style

-On my driveway as I write, is the latest 420i Convertible and unlike my own four-seat ragtop, this car has been extensively driven over the last week.
+On test here is the latest 420i Convertible and unlike my own four-seat ragtop, this car has been extensively driven.

 BMW has now returned to fitting a fabric roof to its convertible cars, the heavy metal folding contraptions now a distant memory.
 Refinement has not suffered in the process, the multi-layer hood being excellent at eliminating unwanted noise.
 Apparently, it boasts the strengths of a hardtop says the manufacturer.

 Aiding my many hours behind the wheel was the excellent radar cruise control, ideal for keeping a safe distance automatically from the car in front.
 It worked even in torrential rain, whereas experience has taught me that some systems cannot cope in these conditions.